How the tram developments will affect the University

 Science Road temporary layout

 The Science Road exit onto the A52 is now permanently reopened.
-The temporary layout of Science Road, as shown in this map of the area, will be in place until summer 2014.
+The temporary layout of Science Road, as shown in the below map of the area, will be in place until summer 2014.

 Cyclists and vehicles must enter the Science Area from the A52 via Coates Road and exit via Science Road.
 Many cyclists are cycling the wrong way down the one way element of Science Road instead of using Coates Road, which runs parallel to Science Road.